-If you are looking for a fudge recipe that’s perfect for giving, look no further.
+If you are looking for a gourmet fudge recipe that’s perfect for giving, look no further.
 This creamy, soft old-fashioned fudge outdoes the other recipes you’ve tried — even the famous state fair version!
 I’m sure of it; I’ve been convincing people for years that this is the best fudge recipe out there, one batch at a time.

 Can’t get enough chocolate?
 Check out my homemade hot fudge sauce recipe, too!